tatumio/tatum-php/docs/Api/NotificationSubscriptionsApi.md

 <h4>1 credit per API call.</h4>

-<p>Count of subscriptions that were found from /v3/subscription</p>
+Count of subscriptions that were found from /v3/subscription

 ### Example